WeirdMidas/AetherAtlas/README.md

 ## Profiles

-- powersave: based on balance mode, but with more restrictions on "rice-to-idle".
-Which makes it the profile that saves the most energy and has UX performance equal to stock
+- powersave: Based on "Balance" mode, but with a more aggressive "to-idle" mode, which may impact the UX for some users.
-- balance: smoother than stock configuration and with reduced power consumption.
-The selected default is also the ideal one for most tasks, with the most efficient and non-aggressive "rice-to-idle" strategy
+- balance: Smoother and consumes less power than the stock setting.
+It tends to be more prone to idle.
-- performance: fully integrated with the "rice-to-idle" strategy, it favors more aggressive frequency ramping to be able to rest more quickly.
-It is the profile that consumes the most energy of all
+- performance: More aggressive and consumes the most power, it tends to have the most aggressive "rice" compared to the others.
-- fast: provide stable performance while respecting the TDP of the device chassis.
-It is a lower profile than performance, but with better FPS variation for example
+- fast: More stable as it meets the power needs of the device's chassis, allowing for fewer frequency variations and a more aggressive "rice-to-idle" on both sides.

 ```plain
 For the sake of work efficiency, the compatibility between the SOCs